frontenddogma/html-css-frameworks/manuscript/attributes.md

 text, external frameworks shouldn’t be preferred.
 They promise to save cost, only to come with a stiff hidden tax or else bring down the quality of our work.

 Now, some frameworks like Bootstrap or Gumby have begun to address these problems by offering sophisticated customization wiz‐ ards.
 This is smart, because it significantly alleviates the issues of non-tailored solutions.
 Framework developers should offer and users use such functionality.

 By the way, there’s another problem we need to consider: while we’re benefiting from either our decision to save cost or to improve qual‐ ity, our end users benefit mostly from quality.
 Technically speaking, they are rarely on the list of beneficiaries if we decide to deploy a framework that’s bloated but easy to churn out.

 To tailor internal frameworks:

-• Be clear about needs.
+* Be clear about needs.
-• Build the framework to these needs.
+* Build the framework to these needs.

 To tailor external frameworks:

-• Be clear about needs.
+* Be clear about needs.
-• Customize or modify the framework to these needs (or abstain from the framework).
+* Customize or modify the framework to these needs (or abstain from the framework).

-2. A Framework Should Be Usable
+## 2. A Framework Should Be Usable

 A good framework is not only tailored but also usable.
 But what is usability for frameworks?
-It starts with applying the common defini‐ Attributes of a Good Framework | 11 tion of usability: ease of use and learnability.
+It starts with applying the common defini‐ tion of usability: ease of use and learnability.
 And with a universal
 rule: keep it simple.
 Simplicity helps everything.

 But that’s not quite a complete answer, and so we need to differenti‐ ate again.
 The distinction that serves us here is not one between frameworks, but between roles: framework users and framework developers.

 For the framework user (who may be a developer himself but is now concerned with working with the framework), a usable framework is also easy to understand.
 That ease of understanding is primarily achieved through clear framework documentation and, where appli‐ cable, concise code.

 For the framework developer, there’s much more emphasis on usable code.
 Luckily, there are two things we can firmly link with helping code usability: maintainability practices and code conventions (cod‐ ing guidelines).
 Adherence to maintainability practices and consis‐ tent style are the backbone for usable code.

 With slightly smaller boundaries than developer experience, I gener‐ ally believe there is a subfield of usability: developer usability.
 It could be defined as “the ease of use and learnability of code.”
 Per‐ haps this field doesn’t get much attention because usable code goes under different names, as we just found, but perhaps it would bene‐ fit from being treated separately.

 To make frameworks more usable for users:

-• Keep it simple.
+* Keep it simple.
-• Follow usability conventions.
+* Follow usability conventions.
-• Perform usability tests.
+* Perform usability tests.
-• Provide documentation for framework users.
+* Provide documentation for framework users.

 To make frameworks more usable for developers:

-• Keep it simple.
+* Keep it simple.
-• Aim for self-explanatory code.
+* Aim for self-explanatory code.
-• Format code legibly and consistently.
+* Format code legibly and consistently.
-• Follow maintainability best practices.
+* Follow maintainability best practices.
-• Provide documentation for framework developers.
+* Provide documentation for framework developers.

-3. A Framework Should Be Extensible
+### 3. A Framework Should Be Extensible

 The final attribute to underscore is extensibility.
 Extensibility for a framework means that it’s not just possible, but well-defined and easy to extend it.

 Extensibility is necessary for two reasons.
 First, external frameworks in particular won’t offer everything we need, so there needs to be a way to add functionality.
 Second, especially in large projects, there’s